-Applicants must hold an appropriate an appropriate first degree with a minimum of 2:2 honours, a medical degree, or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.
+Applicants must hold an appropriate first degree with a minimum of 2:2 honours (e.g. in Medicine, Biomedical Science, Dietetics, Human Biology) or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.

 Months of entry

 Develop an up-to-date, advanced understanding of this exciting area of medicine and clinical research.

 Regenerative medicine has the potential to impact on conditions as varied as spinal injury, coronary heart disease and type 1 diabetes.

 You will receive training in the skills required in the reading and interpretation of the literature and translating that into evidencebased practice.
 We will develop your research and writing skills so that you will be in a position to contribute to the scientific literature in an effective manner.

 The course culminates in the Research Dissertation, which will be assessed through your production of two publishable scientific articles.

 If biomedical or clinical research is your interest, successful completion of the MSc will allow you to directly register onto PhD study and join our team of researchers at the Institute of Medicine.

 - +44 (0)1244 511000